tylerlrhodes/blog2/content/posts/book-review-violence-and-the-sacred.md

 to demonstrate the inner workings of mimetic theory, here, more or less called the "surrogate victim theory," and shows how it fully illuminates the nature of ritual and sacrifice.
-By applying his theory to myth and tragedy Girard shows how his theory of the surrogate victim reveals the hidden founding mechanism that leads to ritual and the sacred.
+By applying his theory to myth and tragedy Girard shows how it reveals the hidden founding mechanism that leads to ritual and the sacred.

 Girard's theory is that an original murder committed by a community saves the community from itself.
-Through the murder of a scapegoat, or, surrogate victim, the community experiences a catharsis of sorts, freeing itself from the destructive reciprical violence which had threatened its continued existence.
+Through the murder of a scapegoat, or, surrogate victim, the community experiences a catharsis of sorts, freeing itself from the destructive reciprocal violence which had threatened its continued existence.

 This "founding murder" is purported to be such a powerful event